 When hitching and unhitching, make sure you're wearing the appropriate footwear.
 A good pair of hiking boots or steel-toed work boots is the way to go.
 If you’ve never dropped a trailer coupling on your foot, keep it that way.
-If you have, you’ve probably never gone near a trailer without them again.
+If you have, you’ve probably never gone near a trailer without the right footwear again.

-And we couldn’t talk safety without talking about brakes.
-Before you tow your trailer anywhere, you always need to check to make sure that your electrical connections are solid and your RV's brake lights and indicators are working properly.
+Before you tow your trailer anywhere, always check to make sure that your electrical connections are solid and your RV's brake lights and indicators are working properly.
 Perform the correct checks, avoid a ticket, and more importantly, an accident.